North Korea warns against U.S.-South Korea military drills after Olympics

 Twenty-two North Korean athletes will compete in the Olympics, including 12 that will play in a unified women’s ice hockey team.
 The other 10 athletes, which includes a figure skating pair, arrived in South Korea on Thursday, donning fur caps with the North Korean flag pinned to their chests.

-Reporting by Christine Kim; Editing by Michael Perry
+Reporting by Christine Kim; Editing by Michael Perry & Simon Cameron-Moore